-early 14c., from Old French paile "pale, light-colored" (12c., Modern French pâle), from Latin pallidus "pale, pallid, wan, colorless," from pallere "be pale, grow pale," from PIE root *pel- (1) "pale."
-Pale-face, supposed North American Indian word for "European," is attested from 1822.
+early 14c., of human skin or complexion, "of a whitish appearance, bloodless, pallid," from Old French paile "pale, light-colored" (12c., Modern French pâle), from Latin pallidus "pale, pallid, wan, colorless," from pallere "be pale, grow pale," from PIE root *pel- (1) "pale."
+Pallid is a doublet.

-From late 14c. as "fence of pointed stakes;" figurative sense of "limit, boundary, restriction" is from c.
-1400.
-Barely surviving in beyond the pale and similar phrases.
-Meaning "the part of Ireland under English rule" is from 1540s, via sense of "territory held by power of a nation or people" (mid-15c.).
+The figurative sense of "limit, boundary, restriction" is from c.
+1400, and survives (barely) in beyond the pale and similar phrases.
+Meaning "the part of Ireland under English rule" is by 1540s (the thing itself dates to the conquests of Henry II), via the notion of "enclosed space," hence "district or region within determined bounds," hence "territory held by power of a nation or people" (mid-15c.).

-late 14c., "become pale; appear pale" (also, in Middle English, "to make pale"), from Old French paleir (12c.) or from pale (adj.).
+late 14c., "become pale; appear pale," also "to make pale;" from Old French paleir (12c.) or from pale (adj.).
 Related: Paled; paling.